 Clean the evaporator coil

 Musty smells can also come from a dirty evaporator coil, so clean your portable AC’s evaporator coil out of its dirty.

-You can usually access the evaporator coil by removing the filter from the back of your portable AC.
+You can usually access the evaporator coil by removing one of the air filters from the back of your portable AC.
 Use a flashlight to inspect the evaporator coil for any debris such as dirt or hair.

 Use a vacuum to suck out any debris from the surface of the evaporator coil.

 If there is deep-rooted grime in your evaporator coil, a simple vacuum won’t do the trick.
 Instead, use a spray-on coil cleaner solution to deep clean your evaporator coil.